nsrun/nostra-Simple-Website/README.md

-#Certainly!
-Here's a sample README description for a project named "nostra-Simple-Website" that includes HTML and CSS:

----

 # nostra-Simple-Website

 **nostra-Simple-Website** is a basic, responsive website built using HTML and CSS.
 It serves as a simple template for creating a clean and modern web page.
 The website includes essential sections such as a header, navigation bar, main content area, and footer.